Epernay or Reims: 6 Factors to Help You Decide

 Gazpacho at Le Jardin Les Crayères

-We enjoyed a delicious lunch at Le Jardin Les Crayères at the super elegant and swanky hotel, Domaine les Crayères.
+One standout for us was Le Jardin Les Crayères located at the super stunning and oh-so-elegant, Domaine les Crayères.

 Steak tartare at Chez Max in Epernay, France

-Epernay also holds its own when it comes to fantastic culinary experiences.
+Epernay holds its own when it comes to memorable dining experiences.

-There are two restaurants in the Bib Gourmand category, in addition to two other highly recommended dining establishments featured in the Michelin Guide.
+The city is home to two Bib Gourmand restaurants, along with two other highly recommended spots featured in the Michelin Guide.

 VERDICT: If you go by the Michelin stars, Reims wins.
 However, for a truly authentic casual dining experience in a charming town, Epernay wins.
 I guess that makes it a tie.